 With PRK I don’t even have a scar or any evidence showing that my eyes were lasered other than my medical records.
 Ha!
 Technology is pretty cool.

 So you probably want to know the exact cost of my LASIK eye surgery — am I right?
 As someone who’s very transparent about my business income and expenses, I’m happy to share these costs too.

 - $250 upfront payment

 - $3,276 (20% savings with vision discount card)

 Total cost for LASIK eye surgery = $4,027.71

 Initially when I started saving money for LASIK I thought it would cost about $3,000 in total but it was quite a bit more.
 I forgot to include the cost of the prescription eye drops and that PRK is $400 more than regular LASIK.

-I spent about 8 months saving up the money (I talked about this goal on the Budgets and Cents podcast).
-Then I scheduled the surgery at the beginning of January this year!
+I spent about 8 months saving up the money (I talked about this goal on the Honest Money podcast).
+Then I scheduled the surgery at the beginning of January of 2017!

 That’s when the real fun began.

 I didn’t expect my eye surgery recovery time to be so long.
 When I initially had my consultation the doctor mentioned that many candidates get the surgery done on a Thursday and are back to work on Monday morning.